-Cyber attacks, data loss, extortion: Hackers like to target small and medium-sized enterprises (SMEs), as they are less protected against cyber attacks compared to large companies.
+Cyber attacks, data loss, extortion: Hackers like to target small and medium-sized enterprises (SMEs), which tend to have less effective protection against cyber crime than large corporations.
 Many companies also forget that legal issues and disputes can arise in connection with internet crime.

-Cybercrime ranges from phishing attacks, online fraud to industrial espionage.
-In most cases, cybercriminals target their victims' money, like "real" life criminals.
+Cyber crime ranges from phishing attacks and distributed denial-of-service attacks (DDoS attacks) to online fraud and industrial espionage.
 Sometimes it can also be about damaging the reputation of an individual or legal entity.

 In this instance you should inform the criminal authorities immediately.
-They have specialist units that deal with cybercrime.
+They now have specialist units that deal with internet crime.

 Digital data is volatile and can easily be copied.
 This means you must assume that your data has already been passed on.
 Good cyber security is therefore a necessity.